-(1) Behaviors
+(A) Behaviors

-Individual instances of behavior or patterns of behavior may precede a threat or act of violence and are considered security incidents.
-Such behaviors include, but are not limited to:
+Individual instances of behavior or patterns of behavior may be considered security incidents and may include, but are not limited to:

-- intoxication or possession of alcohol;

-- drug use or possession of controlled substances;

-- viewing or possession of pornography;
+- 1. reckless driving in one-stop center parking areas; - possession of weapons; - 3. alcohol intoxication or possession of alcohol; - 4. drug intoxication or possession of controlled substances; - 5. viewing or possession of pornography;

-- lewd behavior, inappropriate bodily exposure, and nudity;
+- 6. lewd behavior, inappropriate bodily exposure, and nudity;

-- unwanted physical contact;

-- loitering;

-- stalking;

-- vulgar, discriminatory, or threatening language;
+- 7. vulgar, discriminatory, or threatening language;

+- 8. unwanted physical contact;

-- possession of weapons; and
+- 9. loitering; and

-- reckless driving in designated facility parking areas.
+- 10. stalking.

-(2) Threats
+(B) Threats

-Individual instances of threats or patterns of threats are considered security incidents and may include, but are not limited to, verbal or non-verbal expressions of intent to:
+Individual instances of threats or patterns of threats may be considered security incidents and may include, but are not limited to, verbal and non-verbal intent to:

-- cause bodily harm to oneself or others;
+- 1. cause bodily harm to self or others;

-- damage property or equipment;

-- destroy property or equipment; and
+- 2. damage or destroy property or equipment; and

-- theft.
+- 3. commit theft.